 So for nowadays wind power, usually both brake and orientation systems are active on medium to big wind turbines and waste energy.

 In Vortex devices, being circular means we are always well oriented to the wind (although the oscillation plane gets oriented with the wind stream).
-If the wind speed exceeds the device’s operation threshold it just stops and stands still like an antenna, so no brakes are needed at all in any sizes.
+If the wind speed exceeds the device’s operation threshold it just stops and stands still like an antenna, so no brakes are needed at all in any size.
 These two were original goals when the idea was born.

 Take into account that all wind turbines still have a “survival speed” where beyond they just damage and cannot continue operating.
 This survival speed is usually quite high, and in Vortex devices, it is as well.
 But a hurricane or a tornado can generate much more wind speed than the survival speed of any small wind turbine that can be made.
 If you live in an area where hurricanes are common you can unmount your turbine before it arrives.
 On vortex devices, this uninstalling may be simpler as we rely only on some screws to the ground.

 11.- This technology can take profit from ground vibrations, or the oscillation that sea waves produce, or vibrations that traffic makes on highways and bridges… etc…